FabioKrakauer/SimpleSQLLib/README.md

 # rKSQLAPI
-A java mysql API for developers
+A simple java mysql lib for developers